barbarer/py4e-int/_sources/functions/funcWithCond.rst

 It is best to use a POGIL approach with the following.
 In POGIL students work in groups on activities and each member has an assigned role.
 For more information see `https://cspogil.org/Home <https://cspogil.org/Home>`_.

+If you do work in a group you can copy the answers from this page to the other group members.

+.. groupsub:: func_cond_groupsub
+   :limit: 3

 **Learning Objectives**

 Students will know and be able to do the following.